DevExpress-Examples/asp-net-web-forms-scheduler-filter-resources-via-listbox/Readme.md

 }
 ```

-To run this example, you should register the **CarsXtraScheduling** data base in your local SQL Server instance.
-You can download the corresponding SQL scripts from the following example: [How to bind a scheduler to a MS SQL Server database](https://github.com/DevExpress-Examples/asp-net-web-forms-scheduler-bind-to-sql).
+To run this example, you should register the **CarsXtraScheduling** database in your local SQL Server instance.
+You can download the corresponding SQL scripts from the following example: [How to bind a scheduler to an MS SQL Server database](https://github.com/DevExpress-Examples/asp-net-web-forms-scheduler-bind-to-sql).

 ## Files to Review